 Author’s Note: While these articles are not meant to contain legal advice, the author acknowledges the assistance of Paul Carey, Esq.

 Let’s start by describing what homestead protection is not.
 It is not homesteading, a program which granted Federal lands to 500,000 families between 1862 and 1986.
-It is also not a homeowner’s property tax exemption which gives a $7,000 reduction in value (about $71 in tax savings) to persons who own and occupy their principal residence and who claim the exemption on a form supplied by the Napa County Assessor’s office
+It is also not a homeowner’s property tax exemption which gives a $7,000 reduction in value (about $71 in tax savings) to persons who own and occupy their principal residence and who claim the exemption on a form supplied by the Napa County Assessor Division.

 Homestead protection is set forth in the California Constitution: “The Legislature shall protect, by law, from forced sale a certain portion of the homestead and other property of all heads of families.”
 There are three types of homestead protection; a declaration of homestead, a probate homestead and a residential exemption.
 The first two require an action by the property owner or by a judge while the residential exemption is granted by statute and applies in most cases where there is not a declared homestead.

-The Declared Homestead is a form that is recorded with the Recorder in the County where the homestead property is located.
-The primary difference between the statutory residential exemption and the declared homestead is that the former applies only to involuntary sales (forced by a creditor), while the latter also applies to a voluntary sale.
+A homeowner records a Declared Homestead with the Recorder in the County where the homestead property is located.
+The primary difference between the statutory residential exemption and the declared homestead is that the statutory homestead applies only to involuntary sales (forced by a creditor), while the declared homestead also applies to a voluntary sale.
 The declared homestead protects a declarant’s equity up to the homestead limit when selling the home voluntarily for relocation or other reasons.
 The statutory and declared exemptions are mutually exclusive so property owners need to understand the consequences of declaring a homestead on their property instead of relying on the statutory residential exemption.
 A judge can also create a probate homestead for a surviving spouse or minor children which has many of the same protections as the declaration of homestead.

 As in most matters pertaining to property ownership, homestead protection is a complex topic and usually requires the assistance of a legal or financial advisor.

-More articles can be found at http://www.countyofnapa.org/Assessor/
+More articles can be found on the Assessor’s page.